 Mr. Frederico's cash incentive compensation increased by 15.3% from the prior year, largely as a function of the financial performance target scores awarded by the Compensation Committee.
 As noted above, our performance exceeded all but one of the five financial performance targets set by the Compensation Committee at the beginning of the year, some by a substantial amount and in large part due to Mr. Frederico's strategic leadership.
-As a result, and even though in awarding Mr. Frederico's financial performance score the Compensation Committee chose to exclude the beneficial impact on our financial performance measures of the establishment of a substantial deferred tax asset related to a new Bermuda tax law enacted in December 2023 that could not have been anticipated by the Compensation Committee when setting Mr. Frederico's and the senior leadership team's financial performance targets in February 2023, the Compensation Committee awarded Mr. Frederico a weighted score of 78.8% with for his performance against those targets.
-This was considerably above his score of 61.9% for 2022, when only two of his six financial performance targets were met.
-In addition, based on its review of his accomplishments toward his non-financial objectives for 2023, the Compensation Committee awarded him a weighted score of 61.1% for 2023 compared to 59.4% for 2022.
-Mr. Frederico's total achievement score for 2023 was 139.9%, substantially above his score of 121.3% for 2022, primarily as a result of his improved performance against his financial performance targets.
+As a result, and even though in awarding Mr. Frederico's financial performance score the Compensation Committee chose to exclude the beneficial impact on our financial performance measures of the establishment of a substantial deferred tax asset related to a new Bermuda tax law enacted in December 2023 that could not have been anticipated by the Compensation Committee when setting Mr. Frederico's and the senior leadership team's financial performance targets in February 2023, the Compensation Committee awarded Mr. Frederico a weighted score of 78.8% with for his performance targets were met.
+In addition, based on its review of his accomplishments toward his non-financial objectives for 2023, the Compensation Committee awarded his non-financial objectives for 2023, the Compensation Committee awarded his non-financial objectives for 2023, the Compensation Committee awarded his non-financial objectives for 2023 and 2023 was 139.9%, substantially above his score of 121.3% for 2022, primarily as a result of his improved performance against his financial performance targets.

-Our Compensation Committee also considered the appropriate amount of long-term incentive equity compensation to award Mr. Frederico in recognition of our significant achievements in 2023 in executing on his strategic long-term vision for our Company, including his personal leadership of the transformation of our asset management strategy with the Sound Point transaction, allowing us to immediately establish a meaningful presence in the asset management industry and to participate in a profitable asset management business with the scale we believe necessary to position us for further success in the future, increasing our asset management-related earnings and increasing our investments in alternative assets, as well as the continued success of the eleven-year capital management program he initiated, and our benefiting from his strategic decision to pursue financial guaranty insurance business in markets beyond U.S. public finance, our primary market, in a year when the new issue volume in that market was relatively low, Our Compensation Committee also believed that Mr. Frederico's long-term equity compensation should reflect the very strong performance of our TSR over the last one-and five-year periods, especially in comparison to the TSR of the financial services indices against which we measure ourselves.
-Under Mr. Frederico's leadership, our Company has enjoyed positive U.S. GAAP net income every year since he took us public in 2004, except 2007 (when the mark-to-market losses on credit default swaps were the primary reason for the loss), and twenty consecutive years of positive annual adjusted operating income.
+Our Compensation Committee also considered the appropriate amount of long-term incentive equity compensation to award Mr. Frederico in recognition of our significant achievements in 2023 in executing on his strategic long-term vision for our Company, including his personal leadership of the transformation of our asset management strategy with the Sound Point transaction, allowing us to immediately establish a meaningful presence in the asset management industry and to participate in a profitable asset management business with the scale we believe necessary to position us for further success in the future, increasing our asset management-related earnings and increasing our investments in alternative assets, as well as the continued success of the eleven-year capital management program he initiated, and our benefiting from his strategic decision to pursue financial guaranty insurance business in markets beyond U.S. public finance, our primary market, in a year when the new issue volume in that market was relatively low.
+Our Compensation Committee also believed that Mr. Frederico's long-term equity compensation should reflect the very strong performance of our TSR over the last one-and five-year periods, especially in comparison to the TSR of the financial services indices against which we measure ourselves.
+Under Mr. Frederico's leadership, our Company has enjoyed positive U.S. GAAP net income every year since he took us public in 2004, except 2007 (when the mark-to-market losses on credit default swaps were the primary reason for the loss), and twenty consecutive years of positive annual adjusted operating income\.
 The Compensation Committee believes Mr. Frederico is not done executing his strategic vision for our Company and strongly desires to incent him to maintain his leadership as our Company continues to evolve consistent with his vision.
 As a result, our Compensation Committee granted Mr. Frederico long-term equity compensation with a target nominal value of \$8,750,000, an 18.2% increase from his grant for the 2022 performance year.